A piece of Elvis Presley’s carpet

 Seen at this year’s Edinburgh International Film Festival:

 The Vast of Night is sincere late-1950s sci-fi pastiche modelled on The Twilight Zone, and until scientists work out how to do one of those without starting from there then sincerity is probably what matters most.
-Two nice young people (one named “Everett Sloan” for a bit of sideways Orson Welles heritage, the other from a Spielberg-ian ruptured family) get into a UFO mystery involving voices on the radio and reel to reel tape recordings, allowing the film to mix modern digital tracking shots with a hardcore analogue fetish for audio tape and unspooling and splicing and threading and respooling.
+Two nice young people (he’s named “Everett Sloan” for a bit of sideways Orson Welles heritage, she’s from a Spielberg-ian ruptured family) get into a UFO mystery involving voices on the radio and reel to reel tape recordings, allowing the film to mix modern digital tracking shots with a hardcore analogue fetish for audio tape and unspooling and splicing and threading and respooling.
 Their town apparently prizes a remnant of Elvis Presley’s carpet, and you can’t get much more analogue than that.
 As films about paranoid people on the radio go it’s no Pontypool; but then what is?

 Driven is about John DeLorean, played by Lee Pace with something not unrelated to Elvis’s carpet on his head.
 Two films about DeLorean are now out and about, almost as if we were suddenly minded to take capitalists to court while being fatalistic about why to bother.
 Pace, no doubt wielding the kind of authority that 0.03 percent of the Marvel Cinematic Universe can deliver, seizes his opportunity to play DeLorean as some kind of ping-pong-playing cross between Croesus and Dionysus, but a bit more crappus.